Gulliver (building)

-The Gulliver multifunctional complex (Багатофункціональний комплекс «Gulliver») is a state-owned 35-story mixed-use skyscraper in Kyiv, the capital of Ukraine.
+The Gulliver multifunctional complex is a state-owned 35-story mixed-use skyscraper in Kyiv, the capital of Ukraine.

 It is located at the very center of the city near Palats Sportu metro station (municipal address: 1, Sportyvna Sq).
 It is the second-highest building and the highest office building in the country.

 The complex consists of a 35-story office building and an adjoining 10- to 16-story shopping mall with movie theaters, restaurants and other business and entertainment spots.

-Originally the building was to be called "Continental", but in 2011 it was named "Gulliver" after the eponymous hero of Jonathan Swift's novel Gulliver's Travels.
+The building switched several names over the course of construction before in 2011 it was named 'Gulliver' after the eponymous hero of Jonathan Swift's novel Gulliver's Travels.